 What Does a Spark Plug Wire Do Anyway??

 The spark plug wires are the conductor for the electricity that causes the explosion that allows your engine to run.
 Without spark plug wires your carburetor would simply pour gas into the cylinders which would pour out into the exhaust.

-So, when you find yourself with the spark plug wire in one hand, and the metal clip is supposed to be connected to, is still attached to the spark plug, it needs to be reattached before running the engine.
+So, when you find yourself with the spark plug wire in one hand, and the metal clip it's supposed to be connected to is still attached to the spark plug, the wire needs to be reattached before running the engine.

 The illustration below shows what a spark plug wire looks like on the spark plug when it has not "clicked" (disconnected) and when it has "clicked" (connected).

 You're done!
 The wire will perform just as good as it did before.
 On consecutive removals from the spark plug it may have a tendency to pull off the connecting clip again.
 You just need to go through the steps, again.